theworkisthework/terraForge/docs/terraForge-spec.md

 Ensure arcs respect machine coordinate system

 Fallback to linear segments when arc fitting fails

+(Arc fitting is scaffolded — `arcFitting` option exists in `GcodeOptions` and is forwarded to the worker — but the worker currently always uses linear segments.)

 Background Task Requirements
 G‑code generation must run in a worker